cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/running_jobs.rst

 .. warning::

-   Resource intensive jobs *must* be run using Slurm.
-Your tasks *will* be terminated without prior warning if you fail to do so, in order to prevent any impact on other users of the cluster.
+   Resource intensive jobs *must* be run using Slurm_.
+Tasks running on the head node *will* be terminated without prior warning, in order to prevent any impact on other users of the cluster.

 .. warning::